 Continuing Education (CPE)

 In order to maintain your license, you will need to complete 120 hours of continuing professional education or CPE per year.
-There are a plethora of CPE providers that come in a variety of different forms.
+There are a plethora of CPA CPE course providers that come in a variety of different forms.
 Depending on your lifestyle and availability, you can take self-study courses, online webinars, and even live physical classes.

 Most of these services will offer a year’s worth of CPE credits for a price of around $150 to $600, depending on what specific area you wish to pursue education.